 All of our programs are under $40; some more than 50% off the list price with our bulk prices (see our bulk prices).
-For example, our Blast Off to Reading Program is $13.25 per student.
-You will need to purchase one workbook for each student as well as one for yourself.
-All of the instructions are contained in that book, nothing else is required.
-You will have complete access to: 1) the online flash cards, 2) the online dictations, and 3) all the online games.
+For example, our Blast Off to Reading! program is $13.25 per student.
+You will need to purchase one workbook for each student as well as one for yourself, unless you purchase the Teacher's Manual.
+All of the instructions are contained in each lesson workbook, nothing else is required.
+You will have complete access to: 1) the online flash cards, 2) the online dictations, and 3) all the online games and phonics tools.

 How to Get Started

-To further learn about our reading programs for dyslexia, choose the reading program for the age group that you teach (see below).
+To learn more about our reading programs for dyslexia, choose the reading program for the age group that you teach (see below).
 If you make your decision

 to purchase, go to our bulk page

-purchase them through our site, on the book's product page (see the orange buttons below) with a credit card or a PayPal account.
+purchase them through our site, on the book's product page with a credit card or a PayPal account.
 Orders usually ship

 Everything that goes with the program (the flash cards, dictations, and all games) can be found on the book's product page.
 We suggest you bookmark this page for future use.